renemontilva/jenkins_nginx_proxy/README.md

 ```

 ## Test it out
+default credentials in .htpawwd file is username: user1 and pass: user1
-Now connect to your browser with the following url: https://localhost
+Now connect to your browser with the following url: https://user1:user1@localhost